masato1122/Examples_QE/README.md

 * seekpath
 * pyyaml

-These python libralies can be installed with
+These python libralies can be installed with the following command.
+If you have troubles, you can skip this part.

 ```
 pip install pymatgen seekpath seekpath pyyaml